avadombi/Docker/readme.md

 Imagine you want to bake a chocolate cake.
 You can choose different recipes for this cake: one with more chocolate, one with nuts or chocolate chips, or even one with a special icing.
 Each recipe is a different cast, with unique features and functions.

+Similarly, a Linux distribution is a specific version of Linux that has been customized by a team of developers.
+They add specific programs, applications and features to make Linux easier to use and meet users' needs.

 ### 1.2.
 Installation

 * Open PowerShell with admin privileges